navigarejs/framework/packages/docs/src/guide/getting-started/introduction.md

 # Introduction

-Navigare is an alternative to [Navigare](https://inertiajs.com/) which allows you to create a modern SPA with a traditional back-end.
-If you already know how Navigare works you will easily learn how to use Navigare as well.
+Navigare is an alternative to [Inertia](https://inertiajs.com/) which allows you to create a modern SPA with a traditional back-end.
+If you already know how Inertia works you will easily learn how to use Navigare as well.
 If not, simply build controllers and page views like you've always done!

-In comparison to Navigare, Navigare comes with a lot of innovative features:
+In comparison to Inertia, Navigare comes with a lot of innovative features:

 - Vite integration
 - Complex layouts (including modals and transitions)